Text messaging: Satellite messaging

-SMS messages are used in some countries as reminders of medical appointments.
-Missed outpatient clinic appointments cost the National Health Service (England) more than £600 million ($980 million) a year.
-SMS messages are thought to be more cost-effective, swifter to deliver, and more likely to receive a faster response than letters.
-A recent study by Sims and colleagues (2012) examined the outcomes of 24,709 outpatient appointments scheduled in mental health services in South-East London.
-The study found that SMS message reminders could reduce the number of missed psychiatric appointments by 25–28%, representing a potential national yearly saving of over £150 million.
-Because of the COVID-19 pandemic, medical facilities in the United States are using text messaging to coordinate the appointment process, including reminders, cancellations, and safe check-in.
-US-based cloud radiology information system vendor AbbaDox includes this in their patient engagement services.

 Commercial uses

 Short codes

 Short codes are special telephone numbers, shorter than full telephone numbers, that can be used to address SMS and MMS messages from mobile phones or fixed phones.
 There are two types of short codes: dialling and messaging.

 Text messaging gateway providers

 SMS gateway providers facilitate the SMS traffic between businesses and mobile subscribers, being mainly responsible for carrying mission-critical messages, SMS for enterprises, content delivery and entertainment services involving SMS, e.g., TV voting.
 Considering SMS messaging performance and cost, as well as the level of text messaging services, SMS gateway providers can be classified as resellers of the text messaging capability of another provider's SMSC or offering the text messaging capability as an operator of their own SMSC with SS7.
 SMS messaging gateway providers can provide gateway-to-mobile (Mobile Terminated–MT) services.
 Some suppliers can also supply mobile-to-gateway (text-in or Mobile Originated/MO services).
 Many operate text-in services on short codes or mobile number ranges, whereas others use lower-cost geographic text-in numbers.